raphaelbgr/bill-splitter-ai-app/.bmad-core/tasks/review-story.md

    - Verify integration tests (if required) are comprehensive
    - Check that test assertions are meaningful
    - Look for missing test scenarios
+   - **CRITICAL**: Verify 100% test coverage for all new code
+   - **CRITICAL**: Ensure all external dependencies are properly mocked
+   - **CRITICAL**: Run comprehensive test suite and validate 100% pass rate

 9. **Documentation and Comments**
    - Verify code is self-documenting where possible